-A great deal is known today about the requirements for the most basic survival in extreme conditions in terms of what food and clothing is required.
-Much of this knowledge was discovered the hard way, by men suffering from cold, starvation and deficiencies of vitamins while exploring the Arctic or Antarctic.
+A great deal is known today about the requirements for survival in extreme conditions in terms of what food and clothing is required.
+Much of this knowledge was discovered the hard way, by men suffering from cold, starvation and deficiencies of vitamins while exploring Antarctica or the Arctic.

 The early days of Polar Exploration were often as much of an investigation into what was required by the human body to keep it warm and well nourished in extreme circumstances as it was an investigation of the Polar environment itself.

 rich and varied menu is for people who have no work to do

 A key lesson learned from polar exploration amongst other sources is that hunger and hypothermia are closely linked.
 Our bodies can only provide enough heat to keep us at our normal temperature as long as they are provided with enough food.